sebsel/kirby-webmentions/readme.md

 Your site is now able to send and receive webmentions.

+## More info

+The webmentions are sent on the first visit of the page.
+Your server will check the presence of a `.webmentions/pings.json`-file in the folder for that page (e.g. `content/1-some-page/.webmentions/ping.json`).
+If it does not exist, the server will send webmentions and store the results in this file.
+If it contains `[]`, it means that no webmentions have been sent.
+Else, it will contain a JSON-object with URLs and statuses.

+To re-sent webmentions, just delete or rename the file and visit the page.
+Please note that folders and files starting with a `.` will be hidden by macOS, feel free to Google.

+This also means the first visit on any page will be slow.
+By default, the plugin only looks at the `text` field of your page, see below for more options.

 ## Added options

 The plugin calls the 'webmentions.new' hook when a new webmention is received.
 I use it to log webmentions to a separate file, to keep track of them.
 You can even [mail](https://getkirby.com/docs/developer-guide/advanced/emails) yourself.
 Just be sure not to break the endpoint.